isakedo/DNNsim/README.md

     * network.proto: Google protobuf definition for the network
     * caffe.proto: Caffe protobuf definition for Caffe networks
     * batch.proto: Google protobuf definition for the batch file

+### Fixes TODO
+*   Currently FC layers for STR, PRA, and LAC are using just one column
+*   Improve first layer in all three accelerators
+*   Add LSTM layers